Hamburger

 Superannuation

 Employers must make superannuation contributions to their employees' nominated super fund, at the rate prescribed by the relevant legislation.
-The current superannuation rate for the year ended June 30, 2022 is 10 percent.
+The current superannuation rates for the years ended June 30, 2023 and June 30, 2024 are 10.5 and 11 percent respectively.

 Workers' compensation